HOW TO TEACH AND PREACH

 Look for opportunities to point to the Gospel in your lesson/sermon and invite them to respond to the Gospel by faith.

-Look for opportunities to tie the Gospel into your message and to show how the Gospel relates to a believer’s understanding of or obedience to God’s Word through your lesson/sermon.
+Show how the Gospel relates to a believer’s understanding of or obedience to God’s Word through your lesson/sermon.

-Work very hard at making creative introductions and applications.
+Make creative introductions and applications.

 Teach/preach as you would want someone to teach/preach to you.